cortexproject/cortex/docs/arguments.md

 - `max_samples_per_query` / `-ingester.max-samples-per-query`

   Limits on the number of timeseries and samples returns by a single ingester during a query.

+## Migrate-Reader

+The migrate-reader will take a chunkstore config as well as a plan config.
+A plan is a description of which chunks will be read from a chunkstore and what chunks will be transferred to the migrate-writer.
+Each chunk storage client must implement a `Streamer` to work with the migrate-reader.
+The following flags configure how the chunks are read and transferred.
+The proper config must be considered in relation to the storage backend.

+- `plan.batchsize`

+  Number of shards to send per batch.
+A small batch size allows for a resilient failure mechanism.
+If a query fails it limits the scope of the failure and allows for the reader to be restarted with a more concise plan specified.
+Works well with Bigtable because chunks with the same fingerprint will always be in the same shard.
+In cassandra a higher batch size is ideal since it will allow for more efficient bundling when transferring chunks.

+- `plan.tables`

+  Comma separated list of tables to migrate.

+- `plan.users`

+  Comma separated list of user ids, if empty all users will be queried.